Wei-Lin-Intel/optimum-habana/examples/text-generation/README.md

 and by adding the argument `--gptq`.

 ***Note:***
-Setting the environment variables is a temporary requirement, and it's done to improve performance.
+Setting the above environment variables improves performance.
+These variables will be removed in future releases.

 Here is an example to run a quantized model on Llama2-7b `TheBloke/Llama-2-7b-Chat-GPTQ`:
 ```bash